wsquared/spectrum-kit/README.md

 ## Introduction

-Spectrum Kit provides TypeScript classes to simplify common tasks in web development, including managing browser history with the `BrowserHistory` class and working with double-linked lists using the `DoubleLinkedListNode` class.
+Spectrum Kit provides TypeScript classes to simplify common tasks in web development or your nodejs development, including managing browser history with the `BrowserHistory` class and working with double-linked lists using the `DoubleLinkedListNode` class and a `Deque` for managing complex data relationships.

 ### BrowserHistory